Trey Mancini Player Props: Cubs vs. Giants

-The Chicago Cubs, including Trey Mancini (.229 on-base percentage in past 10 games, 81 points below season-long percentage), battle starter Anthony DeSclafani and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Trey Mancini -- with an on-base percentage of .229 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the San Francisco Giants, with John Brebbia on the mound, on June 10 at 7:35 PM ET.

-In his previous game, he went 1-for-3 with a double and an RBI against the Angels.
+In his last appearance, he went 1-for-3 with a double and an RBI against the Angels.

 Trey Mancini Game Info & Props vs. the Giants